-Were there any emergencies, regulatory compliance issues or other operational issues to report in 2015?
+Were there any emergencies, regulatory compliance issues or other operational issues to report in 2016?

-There was one compliance issue in 2015, failure to meet Turbidity requirements.
-Although turbidity remains within range, we will remain on the boil water order until the new treatment facility is built and in full operation.
+There were two compliance issues in 2016, failure to meet Turbidity requirements and failure to meet THM requirements.
+Although turbidity remained within range 50% of the year, the guidelines require a turbidity of less than 0.3NTU in 95% of the measurements per month.
+Failure to meet THM requirements is ongoing and will not be in compliance until the new facility is utilized.
+We will remain on the boil water order until the new treatment facility is built and in full operation.